 How It Affects You

 Usually, a mortgage transfer does not have much of an effect on you.
 You have the same terms as your original mortgage agreement, including the same interest rate, balance and term.
 The only change is the name of the company on the top of your bill each month.
 If you make payments online, you'll have to cancel any scheduled payments and establish payment arrangements with the new mortgagee.
+The only change may be in your escrow.
+If your new lender determines your escrow for your property taxes and homeowner's insurance, and mortgage insurance if you have that, is not enough, then your monthly escrow funds may go up.
+Your new servicer may require you to hold your escrow with them if you did so with your previous lender.

 Another Potential Definition